 - Tech Specs

 Brand Safer Brand SKU HGC704141 Weight (lb.)
 1.2 Width (in.)
 2.3 Prop 65 No Height (in.)
 5.8 Length (in.)
-4.2 UPC 24654554566 Lead Time Due to social distancing requirements, this item ships in 2 weeks UL Listed No Bug Type Fungus Application Type Liquid Product Type Fungicide OMRI Certified Yes Usage Area Indoor & Outdoor Concentration Concentrated Concentration Ratio 4 oz per Gallon Ingredient Base Organic Based
+4.2 UPC 24654554566 Lead Time Due to social distancing requirements, this product ships in 7-10 Business Days UL Listed No Bug Type Fungus Application Type Liquid Product Type Fungicide OMRI Certified Yes Usage Area Indoor & Outdoor Concentration Concentrated Concentration Ratio 4 oz per Gallon Ingredient Base Organic Based

 - Product Q&A